 - establish the long term viability of wind energy for the American power grid

-As part of any wind energy project investment you ought to use Wind Farm Development Consultants to review the wind energy project for financial risk from operational problems like wind turbine failure.
-We use our own proprietary operational risk reduction methodology—the Plant Wellness Way— to analyse operational risks, identify their causes, and develop preventive measures that protect your wind farm project investment.
-You get drastically improved wind turbine reliability when we develop wind turbine reliability solutions using the Plant Wellness Way operational risk abatement methodology.
+As part of any wind energy project investment you ought to develop a wind turbine reliability strategy that reduces the wind energy project financial risk from operational problems like wind turbine failure.
+They use an proprietary operational risk reduction methodology — like our proprietary Plant Wellness Way — to analyse operational risks, identify their causes, and develop preventive measures that protect your wind farm project investment.
+You get drastically improved wind turbine reliability when wind turbine reliability solutions are developed proactively.
+Using operational risk abatement methodology like the the Plant Wellness Way generates more future profits.